 If you read this list and feel that you’ve been missing one or a few needs, please don’t feel discouraged, judged, or condemned.
 Just take intentional action to reconnect in that area.
 The wonderful thing about children is their resiliency and their ability to forgive without question.

 You may also read this list and think, these are no-brainers.
 Well, congratulations you’re probably a fantastic parent.
 But take a moment and look around at your kid’s school, at their soccer games, and dance recitals.
 Talk to many of your children’s friends.
-You’ll quickly see these aren’t happening like they should.
+You’ll quickly see these aren’t happening for every child as they should.

 We need to get it out there and talk about it.
 Not so we can be finger-pointers and parent shamers, but to shine a light on what’s lacking in this world.
 And how we as moms can make such a huge difference in this world through the gift and privilege of motherhood.

-When we raise happy, healthy, and kind adults… we’ve made a tremendous impact in this world!
+When we raise happy, resilient, and kind adults… we’ve made a tremendous impact in this world!
 And that’s what this list is all about.

 Now let’s find out where we are…